ieee-dmc/git-overview/README.md

-# A Practical Overview of GIT
+# DMC Tutorial - A Practical Overview of GIT

+## Create a Github account

+## Create your first repository

+## Fork over the Anomaly Detection repo

 ## Choose a License